 • Support the manager to gather data to ensure compliance with Key Performance Indicators

-The You First Single Point of Contact (SPOC) Partner support the wider team with the delivery of the Service.
+The Administrator (known internally as SPOC Partner) support the wider team with the delivery of the Service.
 You will support the delivery of the integrated service and be the first point of contact for clients, professionals and others via the SPOC phone and email.
 You will answer enquiries, take down referral information accurately and collate information from referrals and direct assessments.
-You will be able to manage an on line case management system, inputting accurate information, which will inform contractual and stakeholders reporting requirements.
+You will be able to manage an online case management system, inputting accurate information, which will inform contractual and stakeholders reporting requirements.
 The post holder will work with others in the SPOC team and the wider integrated team to ensure 24/7 cover of the SPOC.